Iran protests: Social media videos show flames at home of late leader Khomeini | Law-Order

 Khomeini died in 1989.
 His successor, Ayatollah Ali Khamenei, has been under intense pressure from nationwide protests calling for his death since the Sept.
 16 death of young Iranian Kurdish woman Mahsa Amini in the custody of Iran's morality police.

 It also said that three other Revolutionary Guards and a Basij member were killed in Tehran, and one Basiji and one member of the police were killed in Kurdistan on Thursday.
-Iranian media said two Revolutionary Guards members were killed during unrest in the northwestern city of Bukan and a police colonel died in Sanandaj, capital of Kurdistan province late on Thursday.
+(Writing by Michael Georgy; Editing by Alex Richardson and Raissa Kasolowsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)